-The District Nomination Board will make the initial nomination of proposed districts.
-The board is composed of four members of the public and one member from the Public Works Department.
-The board’s recommendation will go to a Technical Advisory Committee for evaluation.
-The committee will then make recommendations on districts to the City Council, for its determination.
+The board was composed of four members of the public and one member of the Public Works Department.
+Its recommendations will now move to the Technical Advisory Committee (TAC) for review.
+Public feedback will be sought before the TAC sends a list of proposed districts to the City Council for final approval.

 After the public process is complete, AMP plans to start construction in the selected districts in fiscal year 2018.